Louis Lobong Lojore: Eastern Equatoria governor

-In May 2011 Lobong announced that it would be illegal to carry arms in public places, and that this ban applied even to off-duty security personnel such as soldiers and policemen.
+In May 2011, Lobong announced that it would be illegal to carry arms in public places, and that this ban applied even to off-duty security personnel such as soldiers and policemen.

-That month Lobong said that he would consult with President Salva Kiir Mayardit about solving to a dispute between the Lopit and Pari communities of Lafon-Lopa County over which community should supply the county commissioner.
+That month, Lobong said that he would consult with President Salva Kiir Mayardit about solving a dispute between the Lopit and Pari communities of Lafon-Lopa County over which community should supply the county commissioner.
 He said that he would discuss adding more counties with the President.
 Each of the 16 new counties would be more ethnically homogeneous.

 This runs counter to recommendations of a report issued in 2010 to which Lobong's Southern Sudan Peace Commission contributed.
 The report found that decentralization and division of administrations along ethnic lines could be aggravating tensions.

 During the July 2011 independence celebrations, Lobong urged citizens to play an active role in suppressing cattle rustling, which he described as the biggest challenge to security in South Sudan, one of the poorest countries in the world.
 He called on them to develop a culture of hard work and to send their children to school.

 Lobong also called for cordial relations with neighboring countries, including Ethiopia.

 He said, "It is time for us to contribute at regional and international levels for the stability not only of the region but of the world.
 We need peace among ourselves and our sister countries".

 Lobong was the only governor of Kapoeta State, from 24 December 2015 to 22 February 2020.
 The state was created by President Salva Kiir on 2 October 2015.